sakai135/wsl-vpnkit/README.md

 `wsl-vpnkit` uses `/mnt/wsl/resolv.conf` to get the WSL 2 gateway IP.
 If modifying `/etc/resolv.conf` to set a custom DNS configuration, set [`generateResolvConf=false` in `wsl.conf`](https://learn.microsoft.com/en-us/windows/wsl/wsl-config#network-settings).

+On older WSL versions where `/mnt/wsl/resolv.conf` is not available, `wsl-vpnkit` will fallback to using `/etc/resolv.conf`.
+When setup as a standalone script and using a custom DNS configuration for the distro, the `WSL2_GATEWAY_IP` environment variable should be set for `wsl-vpnkit` to use.

 #### wsl-gvproxy.exe is not executable due to WSL interop settings or Windows permissions

 `wsl-vpnkit` requires that the WSL 2 distro be able to run Windows executables.
 This [`interop` setting](https://learn.microsoft.com/en-us/windows/wsl/wsl-config#interop-settings) is enabled by default in WSL 2 and in the `wsl-vpnkit` distro.